d12frosted/elpa-mirror/melpa/yankpad-readme.txt

 category and each subheading of that category defines a snippet.
 This way you can have different yankpads for different occasions.

-You can open your `yankpad-file' by using `yankpad-edit' (or just open it in any other way).
-Another way to add new snippets is by using `yankpad-capture-snippet', which will add a snippet to the current `yankpad-category'.

 If you have yasnippet installed, yankpad will try to use it when pasting snippets.
 This means that you can use the features that yasnippet provides (tab stops, elisp, etc).
 You can use yankpad without yasnippet, and then the